 It’ll help your chances on Tinder and, over time, improve your English in general.
 Best of all, it’s free!

-I’d even go so far as to say avoid compliments in general as an ice breaker.
+I’d even go so far as to say avoid compliments in general when starting a conversation on Tinder.
 They do have their place though so if you’re going to open with one, avoid complimenting her appearance.

 Tinder is inherently shallow in the swiping phase so you can safely assume mutual attraction.
 Look for other things that you like about her instead.
 Maybe she’s into a male-dominant sport or has a photo from some amazing location.